GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 Dual Pistol Deadeye

-The other open-world build we’re going to talk about can be a little bit more convenient at times, because it uses ranged weapons (it can often be important in the open world).
-It deals a lot of single target damage, what’s not always perfect, but the ability to quickly burst down an enemy is very useful.
+The other open-world build we’re going to talk about can be a little bit more convenient at times because it uses ranged weapons (it can often be important in the open world).
+It deals with a lot of single target damage, what’s not always perfect, but the ability to quickly burst down an enemy is very useful.

 The core specializations in this build are Critical Strikes and Trickery.
 The first one provides extra damage and synergy with pistols (Ankle Shots trait is really important here).
-Trickery allows for harder burst with the extra initiative.
+Trickery allows for harder bursts with the extra initiative.
 Deadeye’s Mark mechanic significantly increases the single target DPS.
-As traits you should go with Malicious Intent for extra malice stacks and Premeditation and Be Quick or Be Killed for extra damage.
+As traits, you should go with Malicious Intent for extra malice stacks and Premeditation and Be Quick or Be Killed for extra damage.

 Again the same two signets are used for the exact same reason.
 Hide in Shadows provides extra stealth as a healing spell.
 Roll for Initiative is a stunbreak that helps with kiting and restores initiative.
 Shadow Meld is a great elite option for more stealth.

 With this build, you can deal huge amounts of direct damage using a Staff.
 It’s a great option for players who want to start getting into the endgame content like raids and fractals.
 The damage output is really good and the playstyle and rotations are very simple.
 At the same time, it gives you the possibility of holding your own in some of the most demanding, hard locations and making a lot of gold from loot.
 It's perfect for a raid beginner.